yarwest/guice-demo/README.md

 # Guice demo
 A demo and explanation for using Guice for dependency injection in a Java application.
+Some of the knowledge is aimed specifically at Guice but a few things are more widely applicable.

 Java/OO knowledge is basically a must to be able to follow along.

+The `src` directory contains example code.
+The first example in the [calculator](https://github.com/yarwest/guice-demo/tree/master/src/main/java/com/yarwest/guice_demo/calculator) package is a JavaFX application with a very simple calculator implemented.
+This example has some additional configuration going on in the `start` method to properly initiate a JavaFX window.

+The second example in the [my_class_example](https://github.com/yarwest/guice-demo/tree/master/src/main/java/com/yarwest/guice_demo/my_class_example) package is a simpler program without a GUI that prints output directly to `System.out`.

 ## The goal
 The point of dependency injection is to reduce coupling between parts of software.